Papyrifera (Makker) Frankincense - Boswellia papyrifera - 1 oz.

 Sudanese frankincense, Boswellia papyrifera, also known as Makker, is a species of flowering plant and frankincense that is native to Ethiopia, Eritrea and Sudan, also known as Gafal,Tarakarak

-Also Papyrifera contains a great deal of insensole the element in Frankincense that that is know to relive stress.
+Also, Papyrifera contains a great deal of insensole the element in Frankincense that that is known to relieve stress.

 This price is for 1 oz perfectly cleaned and translucent resin